Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 The filter compares the current state of the translation to a list of selected choices out of this list:

-• The translation must not have the current version.
+• does not have current version

-• The translation is waiting for review.
+• is waiting for review

-• The translation is not waiting for review.
+• is not waiting for review

-• The translation has the "need improvement" flag set.
+• has the need improvement flag set

 article-image